 The Pagoda Fountain is a porcelain fountain that is better looking than other pet fountains.
 It has two levels that run free-falling streams of oxygenated water that pets can choose from.
 It doesn't make much noise so all you hear is the soothing sound of the water flowing.
 For those with hard water, the ceramic is much easier to clean and you can pop most of the pieces into the dishwasher.
 One of big downsides of this fountain is that like many others, it does not autofill so you will most likely want to top off the water twice a day.
 Is it perfect?
 No, but it is one of the best looking pet fountains that actually works well available on the market today.

 This sleek raindrop design makes a fountain suitable for both dogs and cats.
 While it doesn't add fresh water to the bowl, the charcoal filter purifies the water each time it circulates through it.
 The Pioneer Pet Drinking fountain is available in black ceramic and stainless steel.
 The bowls are available in ceramic black (holds 48 oz. of water) and stainless steel (holds 60 oz. of water) The bowls are both dishwasher safe

-The CatIt Drinking Fountain, for cats and small dogs, has the advantage of being at neck level of the average height cat.
+The CatIt Drinking Fountain, for cats and small dogs, has the advantage of being at neck level of the average height cat so less bending and straining is needed.
 It gives a fresh supply of circulating, filtered water.

 For large breed dogs and older dogs with joint and muscle problems, the re-circulating water comes from a spout that can be rotating 360°, for your dog's convenience.
 This size Dogit Drinking Fountain holds 355 ounces!
 The purifying filter is similar to that shown above for the Catit Drinking Fountain.